-The primary State resource for housing development comes from a portion of the property transfer tax which by statute is dedicated to VHCB.
-In FY 2015 VHCB received approximately \$9 million in dedicated funds to support housing development from the property transfer tax.
+The primary State resource for housing development comes from a portion of the property transfer tax which by statute2 is dedicated to VHCB.
+In FY 2017 VHCB received approximately \$8.6 million in dedicated funds to support housing development from the property transfer tax and the capital bill.
 This is the only direct State funding that supports the costs of building affordable housing units.
-(Table III on page 13)
+(Table I on page 11 and Table III on page 13)